Lastaapps/bc_thesis/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ## TODO
-- run score on no NAC coloring
+- run score on no NAC-coloring
 - run no 3 nor 4 cycles with larger timeout (at least cycles & linear, all NAC-coloring figures are weird...)
 - resolve todos
 - document code